Table of Contents

-- Final paycheck needs to be processed.
+- The final paycheck needs to be processed.
 If it is an involuntary resignation, payroll needs to be processed within a certain period of time.
 Check your state’s employment laws on this.
-Otherwise, the employee will be paid on the next pay day.
+Otherwise, the employee will be paid on the next payday.

 - If your company pays out PTO, be sure to include the employee’s PTO balances in the final paycheck.